Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 ![Image: Azure VM - Deallocated](/img/azure-deallocated.png)

-## Investigation 3: Managing a CentOS Linux VM in Azure
+## Investigation 3: Managing an Ubuntu Linux VM in Azure
-In this investigation, we'll create, configure, and manage a CentOS Minimal Virtual Machine using Microsoft Azure.
+In this investigation, we'll create, configure, and manage an Ubuntu Server Virtual Machine using Microsoft Azure.
 This is a command line only OS, so you'll be using SSH to remotely connect to the VM and issue basic commands.
 This VM will be used extensively in Lab 2.

-### Part 1: Creating A CentOS VM From An Image
+### Part 1: Creating An Ubuntu VM From An Image
-To create your CentOS VM, follow the steps from *Investigation 2, Part 1*, but with the following settings:
+To create your Ubuntu VM, follow the steps from *Investigation 2, Part 1*, but with the following settings:

-1. **Choose a base:** CentOS-based 7.9
+1. **Choose a base:** Ubuntu Server 24.04 LTS
 1. **Virtual machine name:** yourSenecaUsername-lnx
 1. **User name:** yourSenecaUsername
 1. **Authentication type:** Password